 Overseas Student Health Cover (OSHC) is an insurance to help international students to cover their hospital and medical bills throughout their stay in Australia.

-This is a requirement when applying for the student visa aside from other essential documents.
+This is a requirement when applying for a student visa, aside from other essential documents.
 If you happen to have dependents, they also must obtain such.

-The OSHC must be valid throughout the student’s study duration and if extension is needed, the health cover should be extended too.
+The OSHC must be valid throughout the student’s study duration, and if the extension is needed, the health cover should be extended too.
 T

 The usual price for the cover would be around $450 up to $600, depending on your desired plan.

 BEST LOCATIONS TO STUDY IN AUSTRALIA

 As mentioned above, the down under dominated the list of best cities to live in the world.
 Most of the educational institutions are situated in these top cities, such as Sydney, Melbourne, Perth, Brisbane, Adelaide, and Canberra.